This guide explains how impacts on noise should be incorporated into a cost benefit analysis.

 The appropriate evidence will depend on a range of factors.
-The potential areas for consideration can be broadly separated into four groups:
+The potential areas for consideration can be broadly separated into 4 groups:

 - Amenity - the conscious displeasure of those exposed to the noise.
-At present two amenity impacts can be quantified and valued; sleep disturbance and annoyance.
+At present 2 amenity impacts can be quantified and valued; sleep disturbance and annoyance.

 - Health - noise is associated with a range of effects on health.
-The three health effects currently valued are heart attacks, strokes and dementia.
+The 3 health effects currently valued are heart attacks, strokes and dementia.

 - Productivity - through distraction, fatigue and interrupting communication noise can have a negative impact on productivity.
 It is not yet possible to assess and value these impacts.

-- Noise & Health - Valuing the Human Health Impacts of Environmental Noise Exposure
+- Noise and Health - Valuing the Human Health Impacts of Environmental Noise Exposure

 - An Economic Valuation of Noise Pollution - developing a tool for policy appraisal

 Thiscalculates the marginal costs associated with increases in transport noise (road, rail, aviation) above baseline values for: